Redundancy – What to know

 A common question that often arises is what the difference between a solicitor and a barrister is, or if a solicitor needs a barrister, why don’t I just engage a barrister directly?

-There are more than 10,000 solicitors (that work in law firms) and less than 1,000 barristers (that work independently) in Queensland.
-Unlike shows such as Suits, Boston Legal, Franklin & Bash and just about every other legal TV show and movie around, on average, the main role of most lawyers is not appearing in court, and some solicitors and barristers never appear in court.
+There are more than 10,000 solicitors (that work in law firms) and fewer than 1,000 barristers (that work independently) in Queensland.
+Unlike shows such as Suits, Boston Legal, and about every other legal TV show and movie around, on average, the main role of most lawyers is not appearing in court, and some solicitors and barristers never appear in court.

-This article looks at the differences between solicitors and barristers.
+This article looks at the differences between solicitors and barristers (Solicitors v Barristers).

 In these circumstances, a barrister is almost like a second opinion.
-A law firm may not have an exact specialist for a particular problem, and a solicitor is unlikely to consult with a solicitor from a competing law firm.
+A law firm may not have a specialist for a particular problem, and a solicitor is unlikely to consult with a solicitor from a competing law firm.
 Instead, it is more common to consult an independent barrister.

 The main types of solicitors that will engage barristers are criminal, litigation and family lawyers, and usually only if a trial is likely, if there are complex pleadings or issues, or if there is a lot of money at stake.